wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 - Logging a session time-out message for a user at a specific time interval
 - Publishing a summary of GitHub issues (i.e., with details such as the number of GitHub issues in each status) as a message in a group chat window of a team every day at a specific time
-- Periodically checking whether an application is active or inactive
+- Periodically checking whether an application is active or not

 ## Develop a scheduled task